fortalbrz/gardenino/README.md

 ### Configuration flags

-Use this configurations flags to set gardeino behaviour (if you wish).
-You can avoid dispensable hardware and features to your needs...
+Use these configurations flags to set *gardeino* behaviour (as you wish).
+You can avoid dispensable hardware and features to fit your needs...

 | macro                      | default | description                                                                       |
 |----------------------------|---------|-----------------------------------------------------------------------------------|